What gets logged

 Open Flagged Orders in the Alva admin left navigation.
 The page has two tabs:

-- Active — pending decisions (
+- Active — pending decisions (not yet reviewed), oldest first.

-approved = null), oldest first. - Archive — past decisions, where rejected rows live.
+- Archive — past decisions, where rejected rows live.

 Alva admin → Flagged Orders → Archive tab.
 Show the table with three example rejected rows: order ID, flagged date, risk level (HIGH and MEDIUM badges), auto-fulfilment column, and a status badge showing "Rejected" in red.
 The Active tab visible but unselected.
 No real customer data visible.